LassoSoft/LassoGuide/lasso_guide_source/language/calling-lasso.rst

 they can be used.
 By default, text is assumed to consist of Lasso code only, unless the file's text begins with an open angle bracket (``<``), in which case it is assumed to start out as plain text.
-For example, the :ref:`test file shown in "Calling Lasso Web Pages" <call-web-example>` could be run on the command line and would generate the expected HTML result, including the embedded message.
+For example, the :ref:`test file shown in "Calling Lasso Web Pages" <calling-lasso-web-ex>` could be run on the command line and would generate the expected HTML result, including the embedded message.